stereoauto/bluscreen/README.txt

 don't have to keep finding the player IP manually.
 Your player's IP address can be found in the Bluesound client software under 'Help -> Diagnostics'.

+Just a note - this has mainly been tested with local libraries and with Amazon Music, Radio Paradise, and TuneIn.
+I am not currently using other services such as Spotify, Tidal, Qobuz, etc.

 This program uses the Bluesound custom integration API that is described
 here: https://bluos.io/wp-content/uploads/2025/06/BluOS-Custom-Integration-API_v1.7.pdf